-Proposals for conferences/workshops may be submitted at any time during the year, but the proposers should plan on at least 10 months lead time to allow for review and processing of the proposal.
-The proposal should include a rationale for organizing the conference, a draft agenda, a list of invitees, the outcomes or products that will result from the conference/workshop, and how these outcomes serve the goals of the LSAMP program.
-Budgets for conference proposals are expected to be commensurate with the duration of the event and the number of participants, but the cost should not exceed a total of \$150,000 per event.
-STEM-related professional societies, non-profit organizations, or institutions in well-established alliances interested in organizing technical assistance workshops are encouraged to apply.
-The LSAMP program is particularly interested in workshops that bring together experts in STEM education and broadening participation research to discuss emerging trends/practices and how they could be used to address current issues and needs.
-Prospective PIs are advised to contact an LSAMP program officer to discuss ideas for the conference/workshop prior to submission.
-These proposals may be submitted at any time in accordance with the guidance in Chapter II.E.7 of the NSF PAPPG.
+Proposals for "Developing Future-Oriented STEM Education Research and/or Priority Areas for Foundational STEM Education Research" conferences may be submitted by the target date or at any time during the year, but the proposers should plan on at least 10 months lead time to allow for review and processing of the proposal.
+The proposal should include a rationale for organizing the conference, a draft agenda, a list of invitees, the outcomes or products that will result from the conference, and how these outcomes serve the goals of the broadening participation community.
+Budgets are expected to be commensurate with the duration of the event and the number of participants, but the cost should not exceed a total of \$100,000 per event.
+STEM-related professional societies, non-profit organizations, Louis Stokes Regional Centers of Excellence (LSRCEs) or institutions in well-established alliances, particularly minority-serving institutions, are encouraged to apply.